-The definition of sibling may vary but, unless otherwise stated by the admission authority, the following definition will be used:
+The definition of a sibling may vary but, unless otherwise stated by the admission authority, the following will be used in most cases:

-Brother or sister, half-brother, or half-sister adopted brother or sister, stepbrother or stepsister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address.

-In most cases, only siblings still attending the preferred school in September 2024 will qualify as siblings.
-You will need to check the definition of sibling in the policy of your preferred school(s).
+A brother/sister, half-brother/half-sister, adopted brother/sister, step-brother/sister or the child of the parent's/carer's partner.
+In every case, the child should be living in the same family unit at the same address.
+In most cases, for admissions purposes, only siblings still attending the preferred school in September 2025 will qualify.
+You should check the definition of a sibling in the policy of your preferred school(s).

-A child who is part of a multiple birth (e.g. twins) is not classed a sibling for the purpose of ranking by oversubscription criteria.
+A child who is part of a multiple birth (e.g. twins) is not classed as a sibling for the purpose of ranking by oversubscription criteria.
 However, where application of the oversubscription criteria would result in splitting children from a multiple birth, the other child/children will usually be admitted to the school.